sousyokunotomonokai/week_number/README.md

 * ISO 8601
 * Western Traditional

-Also includes a function to create a DateTime from a year and week number.
+Also includes a function to create a DateTime from a year and week number or an ordinal date.

 Cited from [https://en.wikipedia.org/wiki/Week](https://en.wikipedia.org/wiki/Week)
 | System              | First day of week | First week of year contains |              |                  |